pixyzehn/pixyzehn.com/_posts/2017-01-21-swifty-week-9.md

 > Being a good developer and team member is about so much more than programming.
 With years you can gain much technical experience, but if you do not invest time and energy into improving your soft skills, you can create a bottleneck for your career, one that you might not even see.

 Thank you for good advice.
-It worths reading.
+It's worth reading.

 <br>